ArenKDesai/Aren-s-Notes/mit intro to deep learning II.md

 There's a problem, though.
 This is **exploding and vanishing gradients**, which occur when large models with long-term dependencies fall into extremely large or small numbers in the gradient that lose value.
 This can be fixed with LSTMs that rely on a gated cell to track information through time steps.

 ### RNN problems
-RNNs are slow and, since they rely on iterative time-steps, cannot be paral
+RNNs are slow and, since they rely on iterative time-steps, cannot be parallelized.
+Long-term